cmvandrevala/more-than-equations/content/Computer Science/Labs/A Tree Made of Files.md

 2. Is the filesystem displayed by the `tree` command an example of a binary tree or a general tree?
 3. What is the root node of the tree displayed by the `tree` command?
 4. What are the leaf nodes of the tree displayed by the `tree` command?
-5. What does it mean if two files are sibling nodes in the tree displayed by the `tree` command?
-6. How might you generate a tree with the largest possible depth via the `tree` command?
+5. How might you generate a tree with the largest possible depth via the `tree` command on a given filesystem?
-7. In Unix-like operating systems, all the files on all the devices generally exist in a single hierarchy.
-In other words, there is one root directory called `/`, and every file on the system is located under it somewhere.
-How does this relate to the idea of a tree data structure?

 ## 💼 Add-Ons For the Portfolio